mainmatter/mainmatter.com/src/posts/2024-05-24-embroider-update.md

 Now that our challenge is no longer to get Ember working with Vite we need to figure out how to optimize the Vite build and maintain the compatibility of all classic features.
-To understand how to optimize, we need to dive into the chalange that an Ember build presents to us
+To understand how to optimize, we need to dive into the challenge that an Ember build presents to us

 ### How we make it work: the rewritten app